For tutorials on how to use the new Gutenberg content editor, go here:

 16. Insert/Edit Link.
-Click this button to paste hyperlinks into your text (See “Inserting Hyperlinks Into WordPress Posts” tutorial for useful tips on using the hyperlink function).
+Click this button to add hyperlinks to your content (See “Adding HTML Hyperlinks In WordPress” tutorial to learn more about using the hyperlink function).

 17. Unlink.
-Click this button to delete hyperlinks.
+Click this button to remove hyperlinks.

-18. Read More Tag.
-Click this menu button to insert a “read more” link wherever you have placed the cursor.
-Content added to a post prior to the insertion of this tag displays when published, but content added to the post after this tag only displays to site visitors once they click the “read more” link …
+18. Insert Read More Tag.
+This feature inserts a “read more” tag wherever you have placed the cursor.
+All text added to a post prior to the insertion of this tag displays when published, but anything added to the post after this tag will only be displayed to site visitors once they click the “read more” link …

-The ‘Read More’ tag won’t work on WordPress Pages.
-It only works on the page showing your most recent blog posts (i.e. your Blog Page).
+The ‘Read More’ tag does not work on WordPress Pages.
+It only works on the page that shows your latest entries (i.e. the Blog Page).

 19. Display/Hide Enhanced Menu.
 Clicking this button toggles the WordPress visual editor between minimal mode (one row of buttons) and enhanced mode (two rows of buttons).

-20. Distraction-Free Writing Mode Toggle.
+20. Distraction-Free Writing Mode.
 Clicking this icon will toggle between distraction-free writing functionality & normal screen.
-This is a handy feature for checking the placement of items on the page and for working on your content without distracting page elements …
+This is useful for checking the placement of items on the page and for working on your content without distracting page elements …

 (Distraction-Free Writing Mode)